philbowles/h4plugins/docs/h4mfnb.md

 # Tweakables

-The following values are defined in `H4PConfig.h` .
+The following values are defined in `config.h` .
 They are chosen initally to set a good balance between stability, performance and memory / stack usage. *It is not advisable to change them unless you know exactly what you are doing and why*.

 **N.B.** **Support will not be provided if any of these values are changed.**